 The classes also mirror, in some ways, how professional game companies work.
 For example, there are many tasks for the students to complete on a time schedule, just like a real job would have.
 In addition, the students are expected to place their finished games into the hands of reviewers.
 In this case, it’s kindergartners.

-When the kindergartners get their hands on the games, they’re not just playing for fun, they’re giving feedback on what works and what doesn’t.
-They can tell the high school students whether the games are too hard or too easy — and if they’ve actually learned something.
+When the kindergartners get ahold of the games, they’re not just playing for fun, they’re giving feedback on what works and what doesn’t.
+They can tell the high school students whether the games are too hard or too easy — and if they’ve actually learned anything from them.

-For teachers looking to build more science, technology, engineering and mathematics (STEM) connections into curriculum, game design and programming can serve as an immediate gateway by tapping into students’ interests, strengthening their connections to what they’re learning, and even building additional skills to help them in school as well as their future professional life.
+So, if you’re looking to build more STEM connections into your curriculum, game design and programming can serve as an immediate gateway by tapping into students’ interests, strengthening their connections to what they’re learning, and even building additional skills to help them in school as well as their future professional life.

 Full Story: K-12 Dive (12/9)